claraprice/tmwsd_challenge/README.md

 ## Step 3: Submit

-Email me when you're done with a link to your fork.
+When you are finished, [deploy your app to Heroku](https://devcenter.heroku.com/articles/git) and send an email with a link to the Heroku app and a link to your fork.
+Thanks!